 Professional Turkish-English Translation & Live Interpretation Service

-Hi, I’m Incilay, a dual US-Turkish citizen proficient in American English, Turkish, and French, currently living in Oregon (USA).
-I’m a native Turkish speaker educated in Istanbul, where I studied French and English.
-I spent half my life as a US citizen mastering the linguistic nuances of the English language since 2002.
+Hi, I’m Incilay, a dual US-Turkish citizen proficient in English, Turkish, and French.
+I’m a native Turkish speaker from Istanbul and spent half my life as a US citizen mastering the linguistic nuances of the English language.

 — English – Turkish translations